odytrice/kubernetes/monitoring/Readme.md

 This set of configruation deploys Prometheus which is a Time Series Database and Graphana

-To begin you need to clone this repository
+To begin, you need to clone this repository and copy out the `monitoring` directory.
+You make the necessary updates to the configuration files after which you install it using `kubectl apply`

 ## 1. Configure Prometheus to Scrap Services
 You can configure prometheus to collect metrics from services.
 These services need to have an endpoint where prometheus can collect metrics.
-To make this work simply go to `prometheus/configmap.yaml`.
-It will look like the following
+To make this work edit the `prometheus/configmap.yaml` file.

+It will look like the following:

 ```bash
 apiVersion: v1